Co-insure your family members

 Healthcare for co-insured family members

-When your family members can be included in your Dutch health insurance, they are entitled to healthcare in their country of residence.
-When the country of residence is another EU/EEA country or Switzerland, co-insured family members are also entitled to (necessary) medical care in the Netherlands and other countries of the EU/EEA and Switzerland.
+When your family members are included in your Dutch health insurance, they are entitled to healthcare in their country of residence.
+When the country of residence is a treaty country, co-insured family members are also entitled to (necessary) medical care in the Netherlands and other treaty countries.

 In country of residence: statutorily insured medical care

-Based on the E106/S1 form, co-insured family members (and yourself) are entitled to the statutorily insured medical care in their country of residence.
-Which type of healthcare, depends on the social medical expenses system of that country.
+Based on the S1 form, co-insured family members (and yourself) are entitled to the statutorily insured medical care in their (your) home country.
+Which type of healthcare, depends on the health service of that country.

-In the Netherlands: healthcare from the basic package and the Wlz
+In the Netherlands: basic healthcare and the Wlz

-Is your country of origin an EU/EEA country or Switzerland?
-In that case, co-insured family members will be entitled to healthcare under the basic package and the Wlz.
+Is your country of origin an EU/EEA country, Switzerland or the UK?
+In that case, co-insured family members will be entitled to basic healthcare and the Wlz.
 In order to qualify for healthcare in the Netherlands, they will need a European Health Insurance Card (EHIC).

 Note: you need a special needs decision for healthcare under the Wlz.
 You can ask for such a decision from the Care Assessment Centre (CIZ), and you should do this before travelling to the Netherlands or during a (temporary) stay in the Netherlands.